bergojr/getcleandata/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Before you go further, I really recomend the lecture of the thoughtfulbloke aka David Hood # available at

+https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/

-Before you go further, I really recomend the lecture of the thoughtfulbloke aka David Hood # available at https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/ this post shed a lot of ligth to this task in particular, but also brings important tips# for cleaning data in genereal.
+this post shed a lot of ligth to these task in particular, but also brings important tips# for cleaning data in genereal.

 I really recomend this post.

+# 2. Script